alozie2k/Google-Cloud-Projects-/README.md

 SpannerCloudGame Project

 •	Developed a multiplayer game in Google Cloud utilizing Go for the REST API, Spanner Database for player data storage, and Locust.io for load testing and performance optimization.
-The game features user registration and authentication, in-game item purchases and trading, and real-time interaction between players
+The game features user registration and authentication, in-game item purchases and trading, and real-time interaction between players.
+This project not only provided a fun and engaging experience for users, but also demonstrated my ability to effectively integrate various cloud technologies and optimize for performance.

 •	Created four Go services that interact with a regional Spanner database.
 The first two services, profile-service and matchmaking-service, enable players to sign up and start playing.
 The second pair of services, item-service and tradepost-service, enable players to acquire items and money, and then list items on the trading post for other players to purchase.